-A 4-H club must be chartered by National 4-H Headquarters at the U.S. Department of Agriculture and the appropriate State 4-H Program office in order to be recognized as part of 4-H, authorized to use the 4-H Name and Emblem, and to be eligible for tax exempt status.
+A 4-H club must be chartered by 4-H National Headquarters at the U.S. Department of Agriculture and the appropriate State 4-H Program office in order to be recognized as part of 4-H, and to be authorized to use the 4-H Name and Emblem.
 State 4-H offices should maintain documentation on the issuance of Charters to 4-H clubs in their states.
 The decision whether or not to charter a potential club or group is at the discretion of the State 4-H Program office and will not be reviewed by National 4-H Headquarters.